developerphilo/Portfolio-Blogsite/content/articles/Lyrics Finder Application.md

 ---
-title: Lyrics Finder Application in NuxtJs
+title: Lyrics Finder in NuxtJs

 description: Make a simple lyrics finder application with Nuxtjs and tailwind css

 alt: Make a simple lyrics finder application with Nuxtjs and tailwind css

-excerpt: Lyrics finder application with Nuxtjs and Tailwind CSS
+excerpt: Lyrics finder application with Nuxtjs and Tailwind

 img: pexels-stas-knop-1626481.jpg
 ---